dimxyp/haos_addons/mariadbbackup/README.md

 This is a Home Assistant OS-compatible add-on that creates scheduled and manual backups of Home Assistant MariaDB database.

-It uses `mariadb-dump` to export the database and stores the result as a timestamped `.sql` file in the `/share` directory.
+It uses `mariadb-dump` to export the database and stores the result as a timestamped `.sql` file in selected directory.

+The add-on doesn’t need to stay running or launch at boot.
+It acts as a boot-triggered task—starts, performs the backup, then stops.

 ---